December to Dismember (2006): Aftermath

 Not long after December to Dismember, Big Show was offered a long-term contract extension by WWE, reported to be around $1 million a year.
 He declined the offer, however, reasoning he was burned out and hurting physically.
-On the first episode of ECW to air after December to Dismember, Big Show and Lashley would compete in a rematch for the ECW World Championship.
+On the first episode of ECW to air after December to Dismember, Big Show and Bobby Lashley would compete in a rematch for the ECW World Championship.
 Big Show lost, thus ending their storyline feud, and he announced his retirement from wrestling, although he made his return in 2008 at No Way Out.

 After the storyline feud with Big Show ended, Lashley entered a short program with Rob Van Dam, which led to Van Dam earning a title match on the January 2, 2007 episode of ECW.
 The match between the two ended in a No Contest after Test interfered during the bout.
 Test's interference led to a storyline with Lashley, leading to a title match at the Royal Rumble, which Lashley won by countout.

 This was the only ECW branded pay-per-view WWE produced before the decision was made to discontinue brand-exclusive PPVs following WrestleMania 23 in April 2007, which resulted in WWE reducing the amount of yearly PPVs produced.
 Before the change, an event for 2007 had been planned.